Caledonian Railway Bridge

 The Caledonian Railway Bridge is a bridge crossing the River Clyde at Broomielaw in Scotland.
-It is adjacent to Glasgow Central station.
+It is adjacent to Glasgow Central Station.

 First bridge

-The first bridge was built between 1876–1878 for the Caledonian Railway Company, and opened on 1 August 1879 It was engineered by Blyth and Cunningham and built by Sir William Arrol & Co.
+The first bridge was built between 1876 and 1878 for the Caledonian Railway Company and opened on 1 August 1879.
+It was engineered by Blyth and Cunningham and built by Sir William Arrol & Co.
 It consisted of wrought iron lattice girders linked at the top by a light arched lattice girder, and carried on a cast iron arch (visible in the photograph) over twin piers in the river.
 The piers are formed of cast iron cylinders sunk to bedrock and filled with concrete, and then extended above the river with Dalbeattie granite.

-The approach span over Clyde Place to the south was 60 ft long, and over Broomielaw to the north of the river was 90 ft long.
+The approach span over Clyde Place to the south was 60 ft long and over Broomielaw to the north of the river was 90 ft long.
 The navigation spans were 164 ft, 184 ft and 152 ft long.
-The bridge carried four tracks into the new Glasgow Central station.
+The bridge carried four tracks into the new Glasgow Central Station.

 In 1966–1967, the girders and tracks were removed, leaving the pillars in the water, after resignalling meant it was no longer needed.